asifriazminhas/pbl-calculator-engine/README.md

 Samples are available in the src/samples folder

+The engine has two steps in it:
+1. Load all the data that the engine needs
+2. Start using the functions the engine provides to calculate life expectancy etc.

 # Directory Structure
 * /assets - Has all the non source code files which the engine uses
 * /browser - Sample browser code